lesageethan/Silver-VoiceBot/README.md

  I want to keep this repo fresh and regularly updated.
 If you find any bugs please message me on my twitter: https://twitter.com/RealEthanLS, or email me: lesageethan@gmail.com.

- If you can think of improvements, or if you want to add some improvements, please make a push request.
+ If you can think of improvements, or if you want to add some improvements, please make a pull request.
 I would be more than happy to let you improve the code.

  Sorry if the code is messy, this is my first ever NodeJS project!